 — Tillie Olsen, Silences

-She was right when she wrote this back in the late-1970s.
-Writers are pitted against each other by the workings of the commercial marketplace.
+She wrote this back in the late-1970s and it is truer than ever today: writers are constantly pitted against each other by the workings of the commercial marketplace.

 Books aren’t just commodities; the profit motive is often in conflict with the aims of art.
 We live in capitalism, its power seems inescapable – but then, so did the divine right of kings.
 Any human power can be resisted and changed by human beings.
 Resistance and change often begin in art.
 Very often in our art, the art of words.